-- (1) In a formal investigation the director shall submit interrogatories to the respondent and may take additional investigative action utilizing subpoenas or testimony obtained under oath. - (2) Interrogatory questions may request the respondent or another person to provide written statements bearing on the facts, circumstances, or information relevant to the investigation. - (3) The Director may also ask the respondent or another person to produce relevant evidence, or to appear to answer questions in person during an interview or deposition. - (4) Written responses to interrogatory questions shall be answered under penalty of perjury. - (5) As part of a formal investigation, the director or his or her designee may interview any respondent, complainant, witness, or other third party, or may take the formal deposition of any respondent, complainant, witness, or other third party.
+- (1) In a formal investigation the director shall submit interrogatories to the respondent and may take additional investigative action utilizing subpoenas or testimony obtained under oath.
+In a formal investigation, the director shall either submit written interrogatories to the respondent, conduct a formal interview with the respondent, or a combination of both written interrogatories and a formal interview with the respondent.
+The director may also take additional investigative action utilizing subpoenas or testimony obtained under oath. - (2) Interrogatory questions may request the respondent or another person to provide written statements bearing on the facts, circumstances, or information relevant to the investigation. - (3) The D director may also ask the respondent or another person to produce relevant evidence, or to appear to answer questions in person during an interview or deposition.

+- (4) Written responses to interrogatory questions shall be answered under penalty of perjury. - (5) As part of a formal investigation, the director or his or her designee may interview any respondent, complainant, witness, or other third party, or may take the formal deposition of any respondent, complainant, witness, or other third party.
 Oral statements by respondents taken during a formal investigation will be provided under oath administered by the director or his or her designee, or in the case of a deposition, by a certified court reporter. - (6) The director or his or her designee may subpoen any document or record that may be relevant to the allegations of the complaint.
 The director may gather and use as part of the investigation any document or record that may be relevant to the allegations of the Complaint.